mModule/guide_hma/BlacklistvsWhitelist.md

 ## Whitelist mode (no template)

-(Generally) Uses enabling/toggling of Hide, Whitelist Work Mode and Exclude System Apps per app you wish to hide from other apps
+(Generally) Uses enabling/toggling of Hide, Whitelist Work Mode and Exclude System Apps per app you wish to (not) hide from other apps

 Each mode has its pros and cons.
 This table aims to simply those.